 handbill, front and back

-Unofficial Souvenir Brochure, pre-festival production issue, notable for what might have been!
-Centre page double spread has stock shot of Bob Dylan with message that he is to come out of obscurity and fly to England to appear at the festival.
-Pink Floyd are incorrectly listed as playing, so are The Soft Machine, John Surman and Chicken Shack.12 pages (6.5"x 9").
-Thanks to Wil for scan & information.
+Unofficial Souvenir Brochure, pre-festival production issue; centre page double spread has stock shot of Bob Dylan with message that he is to come out of obscurity and fly to England to appear at the festival.
+This publication is notable for what might have been: Pink Floyd are incorrectly listed as playing, so are The Soft Machine, John Surman and Chicken Shack.12 pages (6.5"x 9").
+Thanks to Wil Gielen for scan & information.